locka99/opcua/README.md

 ## Client

-The client shall mirror the functionality in the server but may lag behind in some respects.
-At present it only supports synchronous calls to the server, and does not support subscriptions or monitoring of data.
+The client shall mirror the functionality in the server but currently only supports synchronous calls to the server, and does not support subscriptions or monitoring of data.

 # Building and testing